 - Carpal tunnel syndrome

 While some of these injuries are readily apparent after a crash, carpal tunnel, whiplash, disc injuries, and other neck injuries can be very difficult to prove.
-Our team will work with experts to establish your injury and its relationship to the accident.
+Our personal injury team will work with experts to establish your injury and its relationship to the accident.

 What are the most common causes of rear-end collisions?